dbuscaldi/op_spam_AI/README.md

 ## Overview
 This corpus consists of AI-generated hotel reviews of 20 Chicago hotels.
-These reviews were created by feeding to GPT-3 the first 10 words of truthful reviews from the <A HREF="https://myleott.com/op-spam.html">Myle Ott Opinion Spam corpus</A> and asking GPT-3 to complete for a length comparable to the length of the original review.
+These reviews were created by feeding to GPT-3 (or Llama) the first 10 words of truthful reviews from the <A HREF="https://myleott.com/op-spam.html">Myle Ott Opinion Spam corpus</A> and asking GPT-3 to complete for a length comparable to the length of the original review.

 For the original Myle Ott corpus please download it here: https://myleott.com/op_spam_v1.4.zip